Druzai/Bot_Mc_discord/README.md

 java_parameters='-d64 -server -XX:+AggressiveOpts' # ... and so on :)
 java -Xms${min_ram} -Xmx${max_ram} ${java_parameters} -Dfile.encoding=UTF-8 -jar ${your_jar_file} nogui
 ```

+For server process bot will start virtual terminal session via `screen` command.
+You can connect to it
+via `screen -r %server_name%`.
+Server name you can find in list of virtual sessions - `screen -ls`.

 ## Localization